Essential Functional Skills Booklist for Study and Practice

 In terms of topic, Functional Skills qualifications are similar to GCSEs; nevertheless, they may be less challenging for students who struggle with maths and English.

-Functional skills enable you to succeed both professionally and personally.
-These skills give you practical tools for dealing with everyday work situations.
+Functional skills enable you to succeed both professionally and personally and give you practical tools for dealing with everyday work situations.
 Improving these skills can help you advance in your work.
-I hope this article provided you with a useful functional skills booklist that you can use for study and practice.
+Further, I hope this article provided you with a useful functional skills booklist that you can use for study and practice.

 What to Read Next: